 - 1. Place the ATV on a level surface. - 2.
-Place an oil pan under the final gear case to collect the used oil.

-3. Remove the final gear oil filler bolt, final gear oil level check bolt, and the final gear oil drain bolt to drain the oil from the final gear case.
+Place an oil pan under the final gear case to collect the used oil. - Remove the final gear oil filler bolt, the final gear oil level check bolt, the final gear oil drain bolt and their gasket to drain the oil from the final gear case.

+- 1. Final gear oil drain bolt

+- Gasket

-- 1. Final gear oil drain bolt - 4.
-Install the drain bolt, and then tighten it to the specified torque.
+- 4. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.